 Your protagonist shouldn't just exist in your world—they should be scarred by it.

 Kael, my main character, isn't a hero.
 He's a hacker trying to survive in a city that wants to consume him.
 Every decision he makes is shaped by Neo Kyoto's brutal economics.
 He can't afford to be noble.
 Neither can anyone else.
+They just need to survive the next 24 hours

 Final Thoughts